theyluvpapa/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile is a script that moves the betty file in /tmp/ to /tmp/my_first_directory 8-firstdelete is a script that deletes the betty file 9-firstdirdeletion is a script that deletes the /tmp/my_first_directory
+7-movethatfile is a script that moves the betty file in /tmp/ to /tmp/my_first_directory 8-firstdelete is a script that deletes the betty file 9-firstdirdeletion is a script that deletes the /tmp/my_first_directory 10-back is a script that changes the working directory to the previous one